-To date, twelve (12) patients have been dosed across 5 dose levels: 0.59 μg/kg, 0.78 μg/kg, 1.5 μg/kg, 3.0 and 6.0 μg/kg.
-Of eleven patients assessed for tumour response, five (5) patients have had a confirmed partial response (as defined by RECIST v1.1) following treatment of L-DOS47 in combination with pemetrexed/carboplatin, remaining progression-free ranging from 5.9 to 12.4 months.
+On July 1, 2019, patient recruitment was closed with the final cohort enrolling only two patients rather than the expected three patients due to slow enrolment.
+A total of fourteen (14) patients have been dosed across 6 dose levels: 0.59 μg/kg, 0.78 μg/kg, 1.5 μg/kg, 3.0 μg/kg, 6.0 μg/kg and 9.0 μg/kg.
+Of fourteen patients assessed for tumour response, six (6) patients have had a confirmed partial response (as defined by RECIST v1.1) following treatment of L-DOS47 in combination with pemetrexed/carboplatin, remaining progression-free ranging from 5.9 to 12.4 months.
 One additional patient had stable disease and remained progression-free for 13.3 months.
-The most recently enrolled patient in cohort 5 awaits assessment post-initiation of L-DOS47 treatment in combination with pemetrex/carboplatin.In addition to the protocol amendment approved by the FDA for an accelerated dose escalation scheme, which reduced the number of patients required to complete the study.
-On January 25, 2018, the Company entered into contract negotiations and start-up activities with US Oncology Research, to add 6 additional study sites with planned recruitment to begin mid-summer 2018.